-The use of premium materials (carbon and such) keeps prices in the most upper range.
-Are quality foils made of cheaper materials (PVC, plain fibreglass…) an option?
+The use of premium materials (carbon and such) keeps prices in the upper range.
+Are quality foils made of cheaper materials (PVC, plain fiberglass…) an option?

 (Board design, surfing & SUP) Which is the most likely to succeed: hybrid boards which can be used with and without the foil, or specific foil boards?